tsalik/kostas-tsalikis.com/content/posts/a_confusing_build_failure.md

 > our intention in test-driven development is to use mock objects to bring out relationships between objects.

-In every test it should be carefully evaluated what kind of test doubles(if any) are needed and try to minimize mocks only for verifying behavior on interfaces.
+In every test, it should be carefully evaluated what kind of test doubles (if any) are required and try to minimize mocks only for verifying behavior on interfaces.
 Of course, there are times where every rule needs to be broken, but most of times we can avoid using tools such as mockito-inline and PowerMock.

 ***The build failed too late and only on the CI server***.
 The local workstations and the CI server should build with the same commands in order to avoid unpleasant surprises like this one.
 Unfortunately, it may be a common assumption that Android Studio builds and tests the same way with the setup of a CI server(this surely caught me by surprise as well).